Suicide and suicidal behavior

-People who try to commit suicide may need to stay in a hospital for treatment and to reduce the risk of future attempts.
+People who try to take their own life may need to stay in a hospital for treatment and to reduce the risk of future attempts.
 Therapy is one of the most important parts of treatment.

 Any mental health disorder that may have led to the suicide attempt should be evaluated and treated.
 This includes:

 Always take suicide attempts and threats seriously.
 If you or someone you know is thinking about suicide, there are numbers that you can call from anywhere in the United States, 24 hours a day, 7 days a week: 1-800-SUICIDE or 1-800-999-9999.